Metagame Comments

 A reflection of all that which is wild about Núrion.

-Tanis, named after Tanarus and Sulis but called The Feywild by most humans, is a plane filled with soft, never-ending twilight.
+Tanis, named after Tanarus and Sulis but called Fairyland or the Feywild by most humans, is a plane filled with soft, never-ending twilight.
 Like the Penumbra, Tanis is something of a reflection of the material plane, although it is not dark and gloomy like the Penumbra.
 The twilight of the plane is the soft golden light of sultry dusk.
 It was formed when the power of Tanarus and Sulis, the sun and moon, was reflected back toward the outer planes by the worship mechanism.
 But since that power was created by the god Dekk and filtered through Tanarus and Sulis, it cannot be used by any god; indeed, most of it cannot even leave the universe shell.
 It pooled along the edges of the world until the amoral, ultra-natural place known as the feywild was born.
 The natural features of the material world exist in the Feywild but they are always magical, strange, alien, exaggerated, and fantastic.
 Tanis is neither good nor evil, but it can be a place of great danger.

 Loss of Time: Time doesn't pass normally in the Feywild.
 Creatures that spend a week there might return to Núrion to discover that a year or a day has passed.
 The difference in how much time passes, if there is any difference, is determined randomly by the DM.